Joshfishman97/Joshfishman97/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on The Breathecode API and my own E-commerce website using Django!
+- 🔭 I’m currently working on The Breathecode API, Python, Django/DjangoRestFramework and learning more advanced uses for Postman!
 - 🌱 I’m currently learning Django Rest Framework and Django.
 - 👯 I’m looking to find employment doing what I love!
 - 🤔 I’m looking for a mentor!